 By default, when first visiting a workflow, you will be presented with its default version.
 To view other versions, click the Versions tab in the right column.
 In there you will find a list of the workflow’s versions; click the version name to view it.
 (The currently viewed version is bolded and unlinked.)

-Once you have selected a version, you will see that version name as a tag alongside the workflow's name at the top of the page.
+Once you have selected a version, you will see that version name alongside the workflow’s name at the top of the page.
 The button and dropdown menu in the top right corner will also reflect actions available for that version.

-A version's nodes, connectors and global variables are specific to that version.
+A version’s nodes, connectors, global variables and target agent version (in the case of edge workflows) are specific to that version.
 Other than within the Develop version, these items are not editable (except as described below), but you can still view their configuration.

 There are a few actions you may take relative to a version:

-- Any version can be set as the workflow's default.
+- For application workflows, any version can be set as the workflow’s default.
 It is this version that runs when a payload hits the workflow without a specific version specified.

 - Versions can have their contents copied to Develop, where they can then be edited and saved as a new version.

-- Versions can be exported either to a JSON file or, if you have edit permissions within the application, to a new workflow.
+- Versions can be exported either to a JSON file or, if you have edit permissions within the application, cloned as a new workflow.

-- Any version besides Develop can be individually disabled.
+- For application workflows, any version besides Develop can be individually disabled.